 1975 had been the first year Topps moved to a 10/card, 15 cent wax pack.
 In 1976, they apparently felt they needed to test another format and so some wax packs were issued with 7 cards and sold for 10 cents.
 Boxes containing such packs included an insert advertising this fact.
 Topps returned to solely issuing 10/card 15 cent packs in 1977.
 Available imagery suggests the 10 cent boxes were slightly shallower than their 15 cent counterparts, so it is possible that 10 cent cases were also a bit smaller than their counterparts as well.

-Wrappers with a "All 660 cards in one Series!" front offered the uncut team checklists (50 cents and a wrapper) as well as the pennants and the card locker.
+Wrappers with an "All 660 cards in one Series!" front offered the uncut team checklists (50 cents and a wrapper) as well as the pennants and the card locker.

 Topps' wrappers in 1976 were retreads of their 1974 wrappers - the "All 660 Cards" version only differed in the side panels and the "1976" version differed in the side panels and the wording inside the yellow block.